josephtownshend/CV/README.md

 ## Interests

-* Keen cross country runner, motivated climber and dedicated yogi.
+* Motivated climber and active member of Makers Climbing.
 * Spending time outdooors (ideally up a mountain).
 * Vegan coooking - a quest to find great meat alternatives.
 * Trying to write blog posts.